Essential Facts and Figures

 Rising Levels of External Support

-- Supporters contributed $215.4 million in gifts and new commitments to NC State in FY18, second only to FY17.
+- Supporters contributed $215.4 million in gifts and new commitments to NC State in FY18 — our second consecutive year to raise more than $200 million.

 - NC State garnered $165.1 million in cash gifts in FY18, the highest total we’ve ever received.